ministryofjustice/find-moj-data-user-guide/source/documentation/cadet-registration.md

-# Adding metadata from Create a Derived Table to Find MoJ data
+# Adding metadata from Create a Derived Table to Find MoJ Data

-Find MoJ data uses the [Create a Derived Table](https://github.com/moj-analytical-services/create-a-derived-table) service (CaDeT) as a source of metadata about the Analytical Platform.
+Find MoJ Data uses the [Create a Derived Table](https://github.com/moj-analytical-services/create-a-derived-table) service (CaDeT) as a source of metadata about the Analytical Platform.
 CaDeT uses a python package called [dbt](https://www.getdbt.com/product/what-is-dbt).

 By default, all models and sources will be ingested into the DataHub catalogue, but they will **not** be shown in the Find MoJ Data service.